michaelmarzec/michaelmarzec.github.io/_posts/2024-12-06-sloans_sports_24.md

 Dating to 2017, I’ve developed a habit of reading about five papers from the Sloan Sports Analytics Conference’s research paper competition.
 This tradition started after I attended the 2017 conference in person–the only time I’ve attended live.
 I sat in on a few keynote speakers with recognizable names (e.g., Bob Myers, Nate Silver, Mark Cuban) but found myself drawn to the research paper presentations.
 They felt more aligned with the innovative spirit of the conference–or perhaps with my bias towards the underlying data-driven work.

-Regardless, I figured I might as well begin capturing my notes for posterity sake.
+Regardless, I figured I might as well begin capturing my notes for posterity's sake.
 And with that said, here are my brief, unorganized, and long overdue thoughts on my five favorite papers from the 2024 conference.

 ### [Approaching In-Venue Quality Tracking from Broadcast Video using Generative AI](https://assets-global.website-files.com/5f1af76ed86d6771ad48324b/65bfe3cc13cac76100ab0611_193972%20-%20Approaching%20In-Venue%20Quality%20Tracking%20from%20Broadcast%20Video%20using%20Generative%20AI.pdf)